-For adults experiencing impoverished emotional lives because of childhood neglect or trauma, the game is not over, a healthy, rich emotional life is still possible.
-Change will take time, effort, and patience but improvements can be enjoyed.
-We can break the chain of our impoverished emotional existence which perhaps has existed in our family tree for generations—being passed on from parent to child in a vicious circle.
-Breaking this painful hand-me-down from the past is one of the greatest gifts we can offer our children and our children’s children.
+For most, if not all, reading this article, our childhoods have past.
+The expansive new exposures to life that create the connections and refining of the brain are completed.
+For adults experiencing impoverished emotions because of childhood neglect or trauma, the game is not over; a healthy, rich emotional life is still possible.
+The plasticity of the brain continues.
+Brain science continues to discover new horizons in the breathtaking inner-universe of the Brain.
+The window of circuitry connections does not close after childhood.
+Change, however, requires time, effort, and patience.
+We slowly add feeling to our emotional poverty through directed attentiveness to emotion.
+Perhaps emotional poverty has existed in the family for years, passed from generation to generation—parent to child to grandchild in a vicious cycle.
+Breaking this painful hand-me-down deficiency is one of the greatest gifts we can offer our children and our children’s children.